AlchemyCMS/alchemy-guides/README.md

 The Alchemy CMS Guidelines
 ==========================

-The master branch always covers the current edge version of Alchemy CMS.
+The master branch covers the Alchemy CMS edge version.

-Please check out the other branches for older versions.
+Please check out the other branches for guides for the latest stable or older versions of Alchemy CMS.

-## Contribution
+The guides are created with the [guides](https://github.com/wycats/guides) gem and are written in [textile](http://redcloth.org/textile) markup.

-To contribute to the guidelines please fork this project and send pull requests.
+## Contributing

-You need the guides gem to preview the guides on your local machine.
+1. Fork it

-`gem install guides`
+2. Create a branch (`git checkout -b my-new-guide`)

-Or use bundler to install it
+3. Commit your changes (`git commit -am 'Add new guide for elements'`)

-`bundle install`
+4. Push to the branch (`git push origin my-new-guide`)

-The guides are written in [textile](http://redcloth.org/textile) markup.
+5. Create new Pull Request